Marulk Gas Field, Norway

 The Marulk gas field is located in the Norwegian Sea about 30km south-west of the Norne field.
 It lies in a water depth of 365m in the Production Licence 122.
 Marulk is operated by Eni Norge (20%) and controlled by other stake holders Statoil (50%) and Dong E&P Norge (30%).

 Marulk is the second major development carried out by Eni in the Norwegian Sea.
-The field includes Production Licences 122/A/B/C/D. The production start up at Marulk is expected in the second quarter of 2012.
+The field includes Production Licences 122/A/B/C/D. Production commenced at Marulk in April 2012.
+The field is producing at the rate of 20,000 barrels of oil equivalent per day.

 Location